How to Prepare for Oral Surgery: Checklist for First-Time Patients

 FAQs

-Q3: Is it normal to have a sore throat after anesthesia?
+Q3: Can you be expected to suffer from a sore throat following anesthesia?

-Q4: What foods are best right after oral surgery?
+Q4: What food items are the best to eat right after your the procedure?

-Q5: How do I know if my swelling is normal or a sign of infection?
+Q5: How can determine if my swelling is normal, or perhaps a sign of an infection?

 Comments